Extended-Thunder/send-later/privacy-policy.md

 ## History

-The history of this privacy policy can be viewed [on GitHub][history]
+The history of this privacy policy can be viewed [on GitHub][history].

 [telemetry]: https://github.com/search?q=repo%3AExtended-Thunder%2Fsend-later+%22telemetrySend%28%22&type=code
 [emailus]: mailto:send-later-support@extended-thunder.org